joleitner/repoguru/README.md

-# repoguru
+# RepoGuru

 ## Description

 RepoGuru a simple web application that allows you to search for GitHub repositories.
-It was developed using React (NextJS) and TypeScript.
+It was developed using React (Next.js) and TypeScript.
 For styling, I used Material UI.
 I have also created stories with Storybook to showcase the components in isolation.

 > The application is deployed on Vercel and can be accessed here: https://repoguru.vercel.app.